DevopediaOrg/nodejs-basic/README.md

 Execute this command: `node hello.js`

 This doesn't do anything useful except print out a string and exit.
 While Node usually is an app server listening for client requests, it can also be used to build a standalone program that does something specific and exits normally.

+The file `hello.js` has a single line of code.
+Small code snippets can be executed directly on the command line using the `-e` option: `node -e "console.log('Hello World!')"`

+Official documentation explains all the [command-line options](https://nodejs.org/api/cli.html#cli_command_line_options).

+The same single line code can be executed within the developer console of a web browser.
+Like a web browser, Node.js provides a JavaScript runtime but for server-side execution.